Local Government Planning Frequently Asked Questions

 What are the local legislative body's options when the planning commission recommends a comprehensive plan for approval?
 If the legislative body sends comprehensive plan back to the planning commission, what are the commission's responsibilities?

 Upon receiving a draft comprehensive plan or amendment from the planning commission recommending approval, a local legislative body has the option to adopt, modify, disapprove, or remand the plan.
 If disapproved or remanded, the planning commission must hold another public hearing before recommending a new version for approval to the legislative body, but does not have to send the new draft to the state for another 60-day review.
 The legislative body can modify a comprehensive plan without sending it back to the planning commission, per changes to state code for non-charter counties and municipalities with the passing of HB 919/ SB 551 in 2015.
 The legislative body does have to conduct a public hearing on the draft comprehensive plan and any associated revisions being considered before adopting a modified comprehensive plan.
 For non-charter counties and municipalities, the legislative body has 90 days from the date of the planning commission's certification of its draft comprehensive plan recommendation to take action (i.e., approve, modify, remand or deny) and if no action is taken the planning commission's recommended comprehensive plan shall be considered approved.
-If the legislative body remands the draft comprehensive plan to the planning commission, the commission may amend the plan only to address individual comments, questions, or concerns of the legislative body.
-Once the amendments are made and another public hearing held, the planning commission must send the new draft comprehensive plan back to the legislative body for review.
+If the legislative body remands the draft comprehensive plan to the planning commission, the commission must revise the plan in response to the comments, questions, or concerns of the legislative body.
+Once those revisions are made and another public hearing held, the planning commission must send the new draft comprehensive plan back to the legislative body for its review and action.
 The legislative body council may then once again adopt, modify, disapprove, or remand the draft plan.
 It is strongly recommended that the planning commission work closely with the jurisdiction's attorney to navigate the back-and-forth between the planning commission and the legislative body when a draft plan/amendment is remanded back to the planning commission for further amendment.

 How can a jurisdiction follow General Assembly legislative changes to comprehensive plans?